stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 3) Constructing a test harness for the adjoint of a kernel produced by :ref:`PSyAD <psyad:introduction>`.

-Currently algorithm generation is only supported for the LFRic (Dynamo 0.3) API but it could be extended to the GOcean API if desired.
+Currently algorithm generation is only supported for the LFRic API but it could be extended to the GOcean API if desired.

 Mapping of Function Spaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^